hitoshi-watase/sercrod/docs/reference/directives/event-keydown.md

   - `$event.ctrlKey`, `$event.shiftKey`, `$event.altKey`, `$event.metaKey` expose modifier keys.

 - One way effect
-  Nablla ignores the return value of the expression.
+  Sercrod ignores the return value of the expression.
   Only side effects such as updating data, calling methods, or triggering other APIs matter.

 - Repeated firing